gwer/oncogene/README.md

 #### options.steps[].variants[].code {String}
 Code example.

+#### options.steps[].variants[].replace {Boolean}
+Applicable in case of array.
+Default behaviour for key with a array value, is to append.
+Setting it true will force the value to be replaced.

 #### options.steps[].variants[].value {Any}
 Any value that will be set by `key` or/and will be used in `callback`.